 The Timely Warnings may also include may include non-Clery Act crimes which pose a serious or continuing threat to the campus community.
-Standard College will not, however, provide a timely warning for crimes reported to a pastoral or professional counselors.
+Standard College will not, however, provide a timely warning for non-Clery Act crimes or for crimes reported to a pastoral or professional counselor.

 Students and employees should report criminal offenses for the purpose of making a timely warning to a member of the Standard College team.
-The Standard College team, consisting of Standard College's CEO, Operation Manager, the deputy executive director, and the Compliance/Registrar Office, will be responsible for determining if a timely notice is required.
-Here is a list of the Standard College Team, along with their contact information, responsible for issuing Timely Warnings:
+The Standard College team, consisting of Standard College's CEO, Operation Manager, the Deputy Executive Director, and the Compliance/Registrar Office, will be responsible for determining if a timely notice is required.
+Here is a list of the Standard College Team with their contact information responsible for issuing Timely Warnings:

-Name Title Phone Number Email

-Joy Nosegbe CEO 703-891-1787, ext, ijnosegbe@standardcollege.edu

-108

-Heather Ettus Deputy Executive 703-891-1787, ext, hettus@standardcollege.edu

-Director & Title IX 108

-Coordinator

-Dr. Sakpa Director of 703-891-1787, ext, samara@standardcollege.edu

-Amara Education 107

-Lisley Anco Compliance and 703-891-1787, ext, lanco@standardcollege.edu

-Registrar Office 111

-Rufus Nosegbe Operation 703-891-1787, ext, rnosegbe@standardcollege.edu

-Manager 110
+Name Title Phone Number Email Joy Nosegbe CEO 703-891-1787, Ext, 108 ijnosegbe@standardcollege.edu Heather Ettus Deputy Executive Director & Title IX Coordinator 703-891-1787, Ext, 108 hettus@standardcollege.edu Lisley Anco Compliance and Registrar Office 703-891-1787, Ext, lanco@standardcollege.edu Rufus Nosegbe Operation Manager 703-891-1787, Ext, 110 rnosegbe@standardcollege.edu